 Financial Aid Workshops

-BCC Financial Aid, in association with the Educational Opportunity Center, hosts a series of workshops to help you complete the Free Application for Federal Student Aid (FAFSA).
+Bristol Financial Aid, in association with the Educational Opportunity Center, hosts a series of workshops to help you complete the Free Application for Federal Student Aid (FAFSA).
 At these workshops, you will receive guidance on gathering the information needed and with completing the FAFSA online.

 Also check out our Need to Know Info page for additional help with your Financial Aid.